nicolasochem/tzip/proposals/tzip-16/tzip-16.md

   `foo` from the metadata big-map of the contract `KT1QDFEu8JijYbsJqzoXq7mKvfaQQamHD1kX` (on the current network).

 #### The `sha256` URI Scheme

-This is a compound URI, the host must be understood the SHA256 hash of the resource being pointed at by the path of the URI in hexadecimal format.
+This is a compound URI, the *host* must be understood as the SHA256 hash in hexadecimal format of the resource being pointed at by the path of the URI.

 Example: